 The relationship between PTSD and depression is complex and little understood, but there are a few theories as to why they seem to go hand-in-hand.

 - People with PTSD may be more prone to depression.
-In fact, they’re three to five times more likely to get depression than people who don’t have PTSD, and half of people with PTSD have major depressive disorder, a particular kind of depression.
+According to Matthew Tull, PhD, they’re three to five times more likely to get depression than people who don’t have PTSD, and half of people with PTSD have major depressive disorder, a particular kind of depression.